elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 Refer to section [Configuration properties](#configuration-properties) for parameter descriptions.

-#### Modifying a component registry entry
+#### Modifying a component catalog entry

-To replace a component registry entry run `elyra-metadata install component-registries` and specify the `--replace` option:
+To replace a component catalog entry run `elyra-metadata install component-registries` and specify the `--replace` option:

 ```bash
 $ elyra-metadata install component-registries \